 Unless you already have a large fan base, you are going to have to learn how to get your artwork in front of potential buyers who are searching for art just like yours.

-Here art marketing strategies to help you become successful selling art on Fine Art America.
+Here are art marketing strategies to help you become successful in selling art on Fine Art America.

 Own A Website

 An artist’s website is an online gallery where art collectors can visit and purchase your artwork and products.

 Yes, Fine Art America does offer you a gallery where people can view and purchase prints of your artwork.
 But, you have no control over the look of the site, and you do not have a personalized domain, which makes websites appear more professional.

 Owning a WordPress website is both affordable and easy to manage.
 You will be able to sell tangible products, digital products, services, and a Fine Art America gallery on a WordPress website.

 WordPress also has a blog that will allow you to create a content marketing plan that will attract your target audience to your products.